Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 set
 ---
 - collection of unique, unsorted strings.

 sorted set
 ----------

-- Every element is associated with a score.
+- A set where every element (a string) is associated with a score, and sorted by their scores.

 - A score is a floating number.

-- sorted by score.
-So it has order, and can talk about ranges.
+- Because a sorted set has ordering, there are commands acting on ranges.

 - It's useful: